-The TPS54340B-Q1 device is a 42-V, 3.5-A, step-down (buck) regulator with an integrated high-side N-channel MOSFET.
-The device implements constant-frequency current-mode control, which reduces output capacitance and simplifies external frequency compensation.
-The wide switching-frequency range of 100 kHz to 2500 kHz allows for either efficiency or size optimization when selecting the output filter components.
+The TPS54360B-Q1 is a 60-V, 3.5-A, step-down (buck) regulator with an integrated high-side n-channel MOSFET.
+The device implements constant frequency, current mode control which reduces output capacitance and simplifies external frequency compensation.
+The wide switching frequency range of 100 kHz to 2500 kHz allows either efficiency or size optimization when selecting the output filter components.
 The switching frequency is adjusted using a resistor to ground connected to the RT/CLK pin.
-The device has an internal phaselocked loop (PLL) connected to the RT/CLK pin that synchronizes the power switch turnon to a falling edge of an external clock signal.
+The device has an internal phase-locked loop (PLL) connected to the RT/CLK pin that synchronizes the power switch turn on to a falling edge of an external clock signal.

-The TPS54340B-Q1 device has a default input start-up voltage of approximately 4.3 V. The EN pin adjusts the input voltage undervoltage lockout (UVLO) threshold with two external resistors.
-An internal pullup current source enables operation when the EN pin is floating.
-The operating current is 146 μA under no load condition (not switching).
-When the device is disabled, the supply current is 1 $\mu$ A.
+The TPS54360B-Q1 has a default input start-up voltage of approximately 4.3 V. The EN pin can be used to adjust the input voltage undervoltage lockout (UVLO) threshold with two external resistors.
+An internal pull up current source enables operation when the EN pin is floating.
+The operating current is 146 μ A under no load condition (not switching).
+When the device is disabled, the supply current is 2 μ A.

-The integrated 92-m $\Omega$ high-side MOSFET supports high-efficiency power-supply designs capable of delivering 3.5 A of continuous current to a load.
-The gate-drive bias voltage for the integrated high-side MOSFET is supplied by a bootstrap capacitor connected from the BOOT to SW pins.
-The TPS54340B-Q1 device reduces the external component count by integrating the bootstrap recharge diode.
+The integrated $92\text{-m}\Omega$ high-side MOSFET supports high efficiency power supply designs capable of delivering 3.5 A of continuous current to a load.
+The gate drive bias voltage for the integrated high-side MOSFET is supplied by a bootstrap capacitor connected from the BOOT to SW pins.
+The TPS54360B-Q1 reduces the external component count by integrating the bootstrap recharge diode.
 The BOOT pin capacitor voltage is monitored by a UVLO circuit which turns off the high-side MOSFET when the BOOT to SW voltage falls below a preset threshold.
-An automatic BOOT capacitor recharge circuit allows the TPS54340B-Q1 device to operate at high duty cycles approaching 100%.
+An automatic BOOT capacitor recharge circuit allows the TPS54360B-Q1 to operate at high duty cycles approaching 100%.
 Therefore, the maximum output voltage is near the minimum input supply voltage of the application.
-The minimum output voltage is the internal 0.8-V feedback reference.
+The minimum output voltage is the internal 0.8 V feedback reference.

-Output-overvoltage transients are minimized by an Overvoltage Protection (OVP) comparator.
-When the OVP comparator is activated, the high-side MOSFET turns off and remains off until the output voltage is less than 106% of the desired output voltage.
+Output overvoltage transients are minimized by an Overvoltage Transient Protection (OVP) comparator.
+When the OVP comparator is activated, the high-side MOSFET is turned off and remains off until the output voltage is less than 106% of the desired output voltage.

-The TPS54340B-Q1 device includes an internal soft-start circuit that slows the output rise time during start-up to reduce in-rush current and output voltage overshoot.
+The TPS54360B-Q1 includes an internal soft-start circuit that slows the output rise time during start-up to reduce in-rush current and output voltage overshoot.
 Output overload conditions reset the soft-start timer.
 When the overload condition is removed, the soft-start circuit controls the recovery from the fault output level to the nominal regulation voltage.
-A frequency-foldback circuit reduces the switching frequency during start-up and overcurrent fault conditions to help maintain control of the inductor current.
+A frequency foldback circuit reduces the switching frequency during start-up and overcurrent fault conditions to help maintain control of the inductor current.